12 Morning Habits of Successful People (Research-Backed)

 Twenty minutes of morning aerobic exercise measurably improved executive function and attention compared to prolonged sitting, according to a 2020 study in the British Journal of Sports Medicine.
 You do not need a gym.
 A brisk walk counts.
 A set of pushups counts.

-The point is not to get jacked by breakfast.
-The point is to switch your nervous system from "asleep" to "sharp" before anything important hits your inbox.
+The point is not to get in shape before breakfast.
+The point is to switch your nervous system from "asleep" to "sharp" before anything important hits your inbox, and doing it outdoors stacks in early morning sunlight that anchors your circadian rhythm for the rest of the day.

 You wake up mildly dehydrated every single morning.
 Coffee is a diuretic, which means chasing sleep with an espresso makes the problem worse before it makes it better.
 A glass of water first, coffee second.
-It sounds tiny.
-It is.
+It sounds small.
+It is not.

-Most of the "I can't function without coffee" crowd are actually just thirsty.
+Most of the "I cannot function without coffee" crowd are actually just thirsty.

 Writing by hand forces you to choose.
 Typing lets you pretend everything is a priority.